In recent years, data breaches and hacking on multiple platforms have been frequent.

 The number of Amazon employees who had taken the money from Krasr was seven.

-After their identification, all seven of them were instantly fired on the charges of Amazon data breach.
+After their identification, all seven of them were instantly fired on the charges related to the data breach.

 Exposure Of Customer Names And Email Addresses – November 2018